 Land is an accomplished ski coach with experience developing and advancing athletes.
 She is passionate about incorporating the physical and mental aspects of strength and conditioning as well as yoga and meditation into her training.
 She inspires athletes to strive to be the best they can be and to also appreciate where they currently are.
-Land is a USASA Level 200 Ski Coach, 200 Hour Registered Hatha Vinyasa Yoga Teacher and is studying for her CSCS.
+Land is a USASA Level 200 Ski Coach, 200 Hour Registered Hatha Vinyasa Yoga Teacher and is studying to become a Certified Strength & Conditioning Specialist.

 Land builds a community within her team and her athletes, but also understands the generosity of the SSCV community as a whole.
 She has worked for many organizations in planning events and providing opportunities for the organization to grow through targeted initiatives.

-Land is happy to be working with SSCV as a coach and Advancement Associate with the overall goal to encourage all athletes to embrace the process of growth, accomplish their goals and reach their dreams.
+Land is happy to be working with SSCV, first as a Freeski Coach and Advancement Associate and now as Club Manager, with the overall goal to encourage all athletes to embrace the process of growth, accomplish their goals and reach their dreams.

-Matt Luczkow grew up in Eagle, CO.
+Matt Luczkow grew up in Eagle, Colorado.
 He started skiing with SSCV at an early age and raced until the age of 14.
-In high school he began to pursue park/pipe and big mountain skiing, competing in all disciplines.
+In high school he began to pursue park & pipe and big mountain skiing, competing in all disciplines.
 After competing, Matt skied professionally, being featured in films by Warren Miller and appeared in every major ski magazine.
-Matt started coaching the big mountain program part time in 2017 and found it very fun and rewarding.
-Starting as head coach in 2019, Matt wants to help all the young Vail skiers realize their full athletic potential, and to develop in them a love for mountains, skiing, and nature.
+Matt started coaching part-time in the big mountain program in 2017 and found it very fun and rewarding.
+Starting as head coach in 2019, Matt wants to help all the young Vail skiers realize their full athletic potential, and to develop in them a love for mountains, skiing and nature.